-What is Morris Dancing?
-The Morris is an ancient English tradition going back centuries.
+Morris Dancing is an ancient English tradition going back centuries.
 It’s so old that nobody knows how it started or what it means, though there are plenty of theories!
 Everyone seems to agree that it’s something to do with the cycle of the seasons and making the crops grow.

 Where and when?
-You will see from our programme that on Wednesday evenings from May to early September we tour the City and County, usually performing at pubs for some reason!
-We also go further afield and meet up with other Morris sides from time to time.
+You will see from our programme that every Wednesday evening from May through to September we tour the City and County performing Cotswold Morris dances, usually at pubs!
+We also travel further afield to gatherings and festivals from time to time.